 The only way to ensure your evidence is suitable is to record all harassing comments, take photos of behavior so that you can create visual images and other events in some sort of log that you can present as evidence.

-You should make note of when any harassment occured as well as the names of any witnesses.
+You should make note of when any harassment occurred as well as the names of any witnesses.
 Write down information like the date, time and location of the incident as well as any events that took place leading up to the harassment.

 As soon as you have gathered all the evidence you can about the workplace harassment and in order for it to be classified as illegal, it has to be based on your membership of a protected class which is found in state and federal laws.
 The harassment must be severe, relentless and repetitive and not just one isolated event, such as if a co-worker blurts out an insensitive comment to you in the workplace.